 We all grew up listening to stories of how good can win over evil.
 Our elders and teachers have taught us how we can influence bad with a lot of good deeds.
 Yes, we have seen them happen in movies and shows, but have you ever seen it happen in real life?
 Similarly, I had only seen them in movies.
-But as part of my 10 days travel in the land of Bodoland, I had an opportunity to meet 4 ex-poachers and interview 1 ex-poacher.
+But as part of my 10 days travel in the land of Bodoland, I had an opportunity to meet 4 ex-poachers and interview one of them.
 How did these ex-poachers turn into wildlife protectors?
 Who made this happen?
 What is the history behind this story?
 Is this story for real?

 PIN for later read (Story of ex-poachers)